"Anzac and Aviator"

 THE ILLUSTRATED AUTOBIOGRAPHY OF NIGEL LOVE - AUSTRALIAN AVIATION PIONEER

-This new book is a wonderful treat – the fascinating story of one of 3AFC’s dashing RE8 pilots, Nigel Love; a man who flew many missions over the Western Front in WW1 and then came back home with big plans to ‘kick-start’ Australia’s home-grown aviation manufacturing industry, no less!
+This book is a wonderful treat – the fascinating story of one of 3AFC’s dashing RE8 pilots, Nigel LOVE; a man who flew many missions over the Western Front in WW1 and then came back home with big plans to ‘kick-start’ Australia’s home-grown aviation manufacturing industry, no less!

 There are many notable aspects to this publication: